Office Finance UK

 Permitted Development and Office Conversions

-Permitted development rights allow certain commercial buildings — including many offices — to be converted to residential use without full planning permission.
+Permitted development rights allow certain commercial buildings, including many offices, to be converted to residential use without full planning permission.
 Where a borrower intends to convert an office building to residential, permitted development finance or permitted development bridging loans are more appropriate than a commercial office mortgage.
-We arrange finance for both the acquisition and conversion stages of these projects.
+We arrange finance for both the acquisition and conversion stages of these projects across the UK, which has become an increasingly common exit strategy for secondary office stock that no longer meets modern occupier expectations.

 Frequently Asked Questions